facebook/react-native-website/docs/flatlist.md

 ### <div class="label required basic">Required</div> **`data`**

 An array (or array-like list) of items to render.
-Other data types can be used by targetting [`VirtualizedList`](virtualizedlist.md) directly.
+Other data types can be used by targeting [`VirtualizedList`](virtualizedlist.md) directly.

 | Type      |
 | --------- |